emilypeto/KindleBrowserPatch/README.md

 - A link to a `bugreport.tar.gz`

 In most cases, given this information, I'll be able to adjust the code to work for your device.

+### If you removed the files without properly uninstalling
+Put the files back on your device, then create an empty file named `installed` at `extensions/kindle_browser_patch/installed`

 ## Compiling
 Build [koxtoolchain](https://github.com/koreader/koxtoolchain) for the `kindlehf` platform, then compile `kindle_browser_patch.c` using `~/x-tools/arm-kindlehf-linux-gnueabihf/bin/arm-kindlehf-linux-gnueabihf-gcc`